 EMI bounce charge

 Foreclosing a loan involves making a single payment to repay the loan before the tenor lapses.
 However, this can put the lender’s interests at risk.
 So, most lenders levy a foreclosure charge.
-This is around 4%, excluding taxes, on the outstanding loan amount.
+This is around 4.72% Inclusive of applicable taxes, on the outstanding loan amount.

 Prepayment is similar to foreclosure, as it involves making payments towards the principal to lower your balance EMIs.